ehsanmqn/tsp-api/README.md

 # Django TSP Solver API
-This is a Django project that provides two APIs for solving Vehicle Routing Problem (VRP).
+This is a Django project that provides APIs for solving TSP, VRP, and VRPTW problems.
 This project uses RabbitMQ as message broker to communicate with the [TSP Solver service](https://github.com/ehsanmqn/tsp-solver).

-This project designed to provide APIs to communicate with the VRP Solver.
-It is able to use cases related following probles:
+This project designed to provide APIs to communicate with the TSP Solver service.
+It is able to use cases related following problems:
 1. Traveling Salesperson Problem (TSP)
 2. Vehicle Routing Problem (VRP)
 3. Vehicle Routing Problem with Time Window (VRPTW)